The information-theoretic foundation of thermodynamic work extraction

-By using the properties of serial and parallel composition and the definition of transpose, \cite{MAT}, one can show that the two above conditions define an equivalence relation between tasks.
+{By using the properties of serial and parallel composition and the definition of transpose, \cite{MAT}, one can check that the two above conditions define an equivalence relation between tasks.}

-Using the properties of equivalence classes, I can now introduce a real-valued function $F$, with the property that for any two pairwise tasks $T_1$, $T_2$, $F(T_1)=F(T_2)$ if and only if they belong to the same equivalence class.
+Using the properties of equivalence classes, one can introduce a real-valued function $F$, with the property that for any two pairwise tasks $T_1$, $T_2$, $F(T_1)=F(T_2)$ if and only if they belong to the same equivalence class.